The following is a list of questions that have been regularly asked by attending teachers.

 Conference organizers reserve the right to limit the number of students registered by a consortium (group of schools organized by one group).

 How many students attended GCIMUN in the past?
 Where do they come from?

-Last year, we had 2,300+ students, from 18 states (California, Connecticut, Delaware, Florida, Georgia, Indiana, Massachusetts, Maryland, Maine, Michigan, Minnesota, North Carolina, New Hampshire, New Jersey, New York, Pennsylvania, Texas and Wisconsin) and 20 countries (Bahrain, Brazil, Canada, China, Dominincan Republic, Egypt, Germany, Ghana, India, Israel, Italy, Jamaica, Japan, Lebanon, Mexico, South Korea, Spain, United Arab Emirates, United Kingdom, and the USA).
-Learn more about last year's conference.
+Last year, we had 2,300+ students, from 18 states (California, Connecticut, Delaware, Florida, Georgia, Indiana, Massachusetts, Maryland, Maine, Michigan, Minnesota, North Carolina, New Hampshire, New Jersey, New York, Pennsylvania, Texas and Wisconsin) and 21 countries (Bahrain, Bangladesh, Brazil, Canada, China, Dominincan Republic, Egypt, Germany, Ghana, India, Israel, Italy, Jamaica, Japan, Lebanon, Mexico, South Korea, Spain, United Arab Emirates, United Kingdom, and the USA).

 We tried to register before the deadline, but the conference website says it is already full and there is a waitlist.
 What now?